Owning your home search, home buyer tools at finger tips [Part I]

 11. Get a pre-approval in place if you're intending on buying with a mortgage so you know what you can afford.
 This is needed before submitting a real offer.

 There are many more simple solutions home buyers use to judge listings and the home itself.
 Wait for Part II!

-Nuhom offers home buyers in the Boston area a great solution when you work with their Market Experts.
+Nuhom offers home buyers in the Boston area a great solution when you work with their buyer agents.
 Furthermore, we reward the modern home buyer for their search efforts.

 Nuhom is a Boston based full-service real estate tech company making home buying convenient, fast, and rewarding.
 We have dismantled the traditional home buying process and replaced it with innovative technology, far fewer hurdles, and more savings for the home buyer.
 Learn more at www.nuhom.co